 Reporting Requirements

-Recipients must submit a final report using the standard reporting tool.
+Recipients must submit a final report using the standard reporting tool (see below under ‘How to Apply” to access this tool).
 The report should highlight successes, challenges, and lessons learned to support knowledge-sharing with other Indigenous communities pursuing similar initiatives.

 Contact for Support